xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

     --name app-1 app-1:v1
 ```

-We can update our Envoy service as follows:
+Finally, we can update our Envoy service as follows:

 ```bash
 docker service update \